bitcoin/bitcoin/doc/tor.md

     HiddenServicePort 8333 127.0.0.1:8334

-The directory can be different of course, but virtual port numbers should be equal to your navcoind's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).
+The directory can be different of course, but virtual port numbers should be equal to your naviod's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).

     -externalip=X   You can tell bitcoin about its publicly reachable addresses using